 At the age of 13, I was sent to boarding school in Brisbane, Australia where I learned a lot of self-reliance; something I now realize has been instrumental in my development.
 At the age of 16, I moved into my own apartment and paid my own way through high school by working weekends at Pizza Hut, where I worked for 4 years.

 I graduated high school in 1993 and took one year off to work full-time at Pizza Hut before commencing University.
 At this stage of my life I was an adventurer.
 I would spend all my school holidays walking across Queensland’s Great South East.
 I would leave Brisbane (Australia) in the early hours of the morning and start walking in a westerly direction with only the clothes I wore, a water bottle, a knife, a compass, a map, a slingshot, some fishing gear, some flour to make damper by the campfire and a light-weight army blanket to keep warm at night.
 The very simple bare necessities I would need along the way.
 I would often walkabout for 2-3 weeks with the longest trip lasting 10 weeks.
 It gave me a chance to reflect, recharge and come back to civilization with a fresh look on life.
 I learned a lot about who I was.

 Upon high school graduation, I took a year off to work full-time at Pizza Hut.
 The following year (1995), I commenced university at Queensland University of Technology (QUT).
 I had a very shaky first year and decided to take another year off in 1996.
 At the time, I was rowing at a high level and had to make a choice between an academic career and an international sporting career.
 I was invited to take part in trials for the Australia Olympic 8 but declined and decided to pursue my academic career.
-I also fell in love with a Dutch girl which resulted in me spending a year in Holland (Groningen of all places) washing dishes, rowing and studying.
+I also fell in love with a Dutch girl which resulted in me spending a year in Holland (Groningen of all places) washing dishes, rowing and studying Dutch amongst other things.